 The UE Rx-Tx time difference measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clause 10.1.25.

-The DL RSCP measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clause 10.1.x.
+The DL RSCP measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clause 10.1.44.3.

 The UE Rx-Tx time difference measurement accuracy for all measured DL PRS resources shall be fulfilled according to the accuracy requirements specified in clause 10.1.25.

-The DL RSCP measurement accuracy for all measured DL PRS resources shall be fulfilled according to the accuracy requirements specified in clause 10.1.x.
+The DL RSCP measurement accuracy for all measured DL PRS resources shall be fulfilled according to the accuracy requirements specified in clause 10.1.44.2.